-In the unfortunate event that you are involved in an accident, you have people in the Troy, Michigan area who you'll want to be contacted to arrange help, give consent to treatment, and inform Rochester hills paramedics of medical conditions, allergies or medications.
+In the unfortunate event that you are involved in an accident, you have people in the Troy, Michigan, area who you'll want to be contacted to arrange help, give consent to treatment and inform Troy paramedics of medical conditions, allergies or medications.

-A brilliantly simple solution is now spreading through Rochester hills and around the globe: ICE.
-ICE – standing for In Case of Emergency, is a way to identify emergency contacts in your cell phone directory.
+A brilliantly simple solution is now spreading through Troy and around the globe: ICE.
+ICE – standing for In Case of Emergency – is a way to identify emergency contacts in your cell phone directory.

-Bob Brotchie, a Cambridge, England paramedic came up with the idea and established a promotional campaign in England in 2005.
-This dynamic idea is gaining attention in Troy, Michigan and in other countries.
-Troy rescue workers all know of how many times they are unable to find a wallet or purse on an accident victim, yet most Rochester hills area folks over fourteen years of age are seldom without their cell phone.
+Bob Brotchie, a Cambridge, England, paramedic came up with the idea and a promotional campaign in England in 2005.
+This idea is gaining attention in Troy, Michigan, and in other countries.
+Troy rescue workers all know of how many times they are unable to find a wallet or purse on an accident victim, yet most Troy area folks over 14 years of age are seldom without their cell phone.

-There are national and worldwide disaster databases, but participation can cost up to two hundred dollars a year.
+There are national and worldwide disaster databases, but participation can cost up to $200 a year.
 'ICE' is free to the 276 million cell phone users in the U.S.

-It is easy for Troy motorists and their families to designate some ICE contacts in their cell phone.
+It is easy for you and your families to designate some ICE contacts in your cell phone.
 Remember to keep the listings current.

-Please join Gary Knurek An Authorized Goodyear Dealer in getting the word out.
-Help us put Troy, Michigan on ICE!
+Please join Gary Knurek GoodYear in getting the word out.
+Help us put Troy, Michigan, on ICE!